 Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Late nights, potty accidents, and damaged shoes are typical with a new little one.
-On the other hand, so are the snuggles, too-big paws, and playtimes.
+So are the snuggles, too-big paws, and playtimes.

 A dog’s lifespan is divided into three phases: puppy, adult, and senior.
 Puppies have specific needs, including a special diet and extra blankets, and most furry babies won’t have the attention span for training until at least eight weeks old.

-So when is a dog no longer a puppy and thus can be considered fully grown?
+So when is a dog no longer a puppy, and can it be considered fully grown?

-It’s important to note this transition because you’ll want to change your dog’s diet and routine.
+It’s important to note this transition because you’ll want to change your dog’s diet and routine as it matures.

-Here are six key indicators that your puppy is growing up, as hard as it can be to admit.
+Here are six key indicators to monitor your dog’s age and determine that your puppy is growing up, as hard as it can be to admit.

 Age